NickWaterton/iperf3-GUI/README.md

 This is a python 2.7 program to give a graphical front end to iperf3

-This is version 1.0 so it may be buggy!

-*NEW Now V1.1 - big re-write with new features*

 **NOTE: This is a python 2.7 program**

 If you want to use it with python 3.xx some work will need to be done.